mukit-ds/mukit-ds/README.md

 🎓 **Data Scientist | Machine Learning Enthusiast | Gen AI Explorer**

 Welcome to my GitHub profile!
-I hold a Bachelor's degree in Physics and am currently pursuing a Master's in Data Science and Analytics (expected graduation: November 2024).
+I hold a Bachelor's degree in Physics and am currently pursuing a Master's in Data Science and Analytics (expected graduation: July 2025).
 My passion lies in leveraging data-driven solutions to address real-world challenges, with a keen interest in Machine Learning, Deep Learning, and Generative AI.

 ---